reece-lance/eportfolio/Machine_Learning/README.md

 #### Overview

 This project focused on analysing Airbnb’s business data using a data science approach.
-Our team posed a substantive business question, performed exploratory data analysis (EDA), data pre-processing, and applied machine learning techniques such as clustering to uncover insights.
-The 1000-word analytical report, supported by visualisations and concise interpretations, aimed to address challenges and provide actionable recommendations for Airbnb's strategic decision-making.
+Our team investigated which neighborhoods in New York City show untapped potential for growth in Airbnb listings based on demand, pricing, and availability trends.
+To answer this, we performed exploratory data analysis (EDA), data pre-processing, and applied machine learning techniques such as clustering to identify patterns.
+The analytical report, supported by visualisations and concise interpretations, aimed to address this challenge and provide actionable recommendations for Airbnb’s strategic decision-making.
 All code and supplementary artefacts were included as appendices, ensuring transparency and reproducibility.

 *[Examples of my work](./Team_Exercises/README.md)*